novotnyr/aedile/README.markdown

     java -jar aedile.jar import /etc/consul/config/ft-prod

-The Consul configuration for the import is guided by the Environment Variables.
+The Consul configuration for the import is guided by Environment Variables.

 By default, all subdirectories are imported as well, recursively.

-In the example, `/etc/consul/config/ft-prod/mt` and `/etc/consul/config/ft-prod/meta`
+For example, `/etc/consul/config/ft-prod/mt` and `/etc/consul/config/ft-prod/meta`
-subdirectories will be imported as `mt` and `meta` subdirectories respectively) under `ft-prod` directory in Consul K/V.
+subdirectories will be imported as `mt` and `meta` subdirectories respectively, under `ft-prod` directory in Consul K/V.

 Renaming property files (`--remap-config-name`)
 -----------------------------------------------

 Property filenames can be remapped:

     --remap-config-name application-local=application,local

-This will remap `application-local.property` to `application,local` directory in Consul K/V.
+This will remap `application-local.properties` to `application,local` directory in Consul K/V.

 Disabling recursion
 -------------------
 To disable recursive import, use the `--no-recurse` argument, such as:

     java -jar aedile.jar import --no-recurse /etc/consul/config/ft-prod